Hope

 PROGRAM OVERVIEW

-Hope is a social-emotional learning program that builds awareness of the importance of mental health and teaches youth how to advocate for the health and well-being of themselves and others.
+Hope builds awareness of the importance of mental health and teaches youth how to advocate for the health and well-being of themselves and others.

 Developed by our team of educators and counselors, Hope teaches youth in preKindergarten through twelfth grade with developmentally-appropriate, standards-based curriculum that is revised annually.